-The Church of Jesus Christ of Latter Day Saints generously contributed the use of their parking lots and buildings to support mobile testing for this project.
+The Church of Jesus Christ of Latter-Day Saints generously contributed the use of their parking lots and buildings to support mobile testing for this project.
+In addition, we thank the HERO Project's field team that has staffed and supported countless testing events across the state.
 We also appreciate the support of the National Center for Advancing Translational Sciences of the National Institutes of Health under Award Number UL1TR002538.

-This report was developed by Sorenson Impact at the University of Utah's David Eccles School of Business in partnership with the HERO Project leadership.
+This report was developed by the Sorenson Impact Center at the University of Utah's David Eccles School of Business in partnership with the HERO Project leadership.
 Sorenson Impact works with public, nonprofit, and private sector stakeholders to develop, structure, and mobilize capital for innovative and data-driven approaches to difficult social and public health challenges.
-This report was synthesized by Kendall Rathunde and designed by Steph Shotorbani.
+This report was synthesized by Kendall Rathunde, Austin Hendrickson, and Allison Nicholson, and designed by Steph Shotorbani.